 The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Medtronic Infusion Pump lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-Free Confidential Case Evaluation: Again, if you or a loved one was injured by the Medtronic SynchroMed II Infusion Pump, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and our lawyers can help.
+Again, if you or a loved one was injured by the Medtronic SynchroMed II Infusion Pump, you should contact our law firm immediately.
+You may be entitled to a settlement by filing a suit and our law firm can help.